 Over time, the person comes to be an important part of the business, a "keeper of the flame."
 The "flame" may not exist in physical space or time, but it does exist in the minds of those members in the community who have invested time and effort in the business.
-It is not a flame to be trusted to a new person, and like trust, it can only be earned across time.
-Along the way there may be personality conflicts and power struggles over resources, and perceived scarcity (i.e., there is only one promotion and you want it).
-All of these challenges are to be expected in any culture.
+It is not a flame to be trusted to a new person, as it can only be earned with time.
+Along the way, there may be personality conflicts and power struggles over resources and perceived scarcity (e.g., there is only one promotion and everyone wants it).
+All these challenges are to be expected in any culture.